dschaffersmith/training-test/README.md

-# training-test
+# Our training examples

-The test repository for the NCEAS reproducible research training.
+These are the **demo** files from the NCEAS tutorial.

+- apples
+- oranges
+- other files